What is The Phillips’s approach to arts integration?

 - Students express themselves and their values, opinions, and thoughts

-- Caters to multiple learning styles and students of diverse backgrounds
+- Caters to multiple learning styles and students of diverse backgrounds and cultures

 How can teachers use Prism.K12?

 - Use the guiding principles, questions, and activities to develop scaffolded arts integration lessons

 - Understand your position (your perspectives, power, and identities) and how that affects what you do in the classroom